singlestore-labs/singlestoredb-dev-image/README.md

 ### How to run SingleStore in GitLab CI/CD?

 Here is an example workflow which runs SingleStore as a service and queries it from the job.
 Unfortunately GitLab does not support Docker healthchecks for services, so additional logic must be added to wait for SingleStore to be ready.
-There is a [closed issue](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/3984) to address this problem in GitLab.
+There is a [closed GitLab issue](https://gitlab.com/gitlab-org/gitlab-runner/-/issues/3984) with more information.

 > **Note**
 >